phuonggwt/bank-churn-paradox-analysis/README.md

 **Insight:** Data reveals that credit scores have almost zero impact on customer retention.
 Instead, the entire German market exhibits an abnormally high churn rate (~30-35%) across all credit tiers—nearly double that of France and Spain.
 The root cause is regional market dynamics, not individual credit profiles.

  #### **3. The Wealth Accumulator Leak (Female Retention)**
  **Insight:** Women over 50, categorized as "Wealth Accumulators," show a staggering churn rate of **63.78%**.
-This segment feels underserved by traditional digital-only banking models.
+This raises a strong hypothesis that this high-value demographic may feel underserved by standardized, "one-size-fits-all" digital banking models.
 #### **4. The Product Overload Cliff**
 **Insight:** Churn explodes from 7.5% to over 82% once a customer holds more than 2 products.
-Aggressive cross-selling is currently backfiring.
+While this might indicate "product overload" from aggressive cross-selling, it could also signal highly leveraged customers (e.g., holding multiple debt products) who are structurally at higher risk of default.

 ---